isaacjadrey/My-Notes/README.md

 # My Notes

-- A notes app saving your notes, also contains quotes and todo tasks built with kotlin and Firebase MVVM
+- A notes app for saving your notes, also contains quotes and todo tasks built with kotlin and Firebase MVVM